yuliya1324/Tiny_Reasoner/README.md

 | GRPO format from SFT | format | 0.3404 | 1.0000 | 0.9992 | 46.5125 |
 | GRPO composite | composite | 0.0425 | 1.0000 | 0.0000 | 1.0243 |
 | GRPO composite from SFT | composite | 0.3177 | 0.9985 | 0.9985 | 44.2077 |

+You can evaluate all models, draw plots and see generated answers in `notebooks/Tiny_Resoner_notebook.ipynb`.